43 members have supported us for 20 years or more.

 Below: The tool shed and current staff headquarters at Eloise Butler.

-You should know that your support contributions to the Friends are entirely used for these Garden projects and programs.
-Our administrative expenses are small (3.1% of revenue over the last three years) and these expenses are funded from non-contribution revenue.
+You should know that your support contributions to the Friends are entirely used for these Garden projects and our other mission programs.
+Our administrative expenses are small, 5% of revenue or less, and these expenses are funded from non-contribution revenue.